First published by Practical Law Company.

 24. What reform proposals are there for the regulation of the electricity sector?

-The Electricity Market Law numbered 6446 (EML) came into force in 2013 with the explicit purpose of reforming the Turkish electricity sector, including both structural and operational elements.
-Accordingly, a considerable number of new initiatives and frameworks were only relatively recently introduced into the market.
+The Electricity Market Law No. 6446 (EML) came into force in 2013 with the explicit purpose of reforming the Turkish electricity sector, including both structural and operational elements.
+Accordingly, a considerable number of new initiatives and frameworks were only relatively recently introduced into the market (see Question 1).
+Other than the ongoing changes in the electricity market, no other reform proposals are on the agenda at present.